dzzh/RIBs-wiki/iOS-Tutorial-3.md

 }
 ```

 Here we use the disposeOnDeactivate extension to handle our Rx subscription’s lifecycle.
-As the name suggests, the subscription is automatically disposed when the given interactor, in this case self the OffGameInteractor, is deactivated.
+As the name suggests, the subscription is automatically disposed when the given interactor, in this case, the `OffGameInteractor`, is deactivated.
 We should almost always create Rx subscriptions in our interactor or worker classes to take advantage of these Rx lifecycle management utilities.

 We then invoke the updateScore method in OffGameInteractor’s didBecomeActive lifecycle method.
 This allows us to create a new subscription whenever the OffGameInteractor is activated, which ties nicely with the use of disposeOnDeactivate.
 ```swift